Category Archives: Glossary

 Glass plate

-Professional scanning systems that work with glass plates also have the option of locking the open glass plate to enable scanning without pressure for particularly sensitive originals.
+Professional scanning systems that work with glass printing also have the option of locking the open glass plate to enable scanning without glass printing for particularly sensitive originals.

 Related Topics